felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/technical-details/en/integrating-with-delivery-platforms.md

 ---

-IMPORTANT NOTE: for the connection to work, the iKentoo Lightspeed K Series API should be activated by Lightspeed support.
+**IMPORTANT NOTE:** For the connection to work, the iKentoo Lightspeed K Series API should be activated by Lightspeed support.
 For more details, see [Connect to HubRise](/apps/ikentoo-lightspeed/connect-hubrise).

 ---